I just wanted a quick something to eat, folks. That’s it. And here we go…

 3. Some people have adaptability issues.

 So I finally get in the drive-thru line at Taco Bell.
 (I took one look at the huge amount of cars lined up outside the fake-adobe establishment, and I realized that everybody on the planet who wasn’t shopping at Stein Mart or drinking-and-driving on crime-infested roads was apparently inside this building.
 Not messing with that, as I really don’t care for most people, especially in large numbers.)
-Once queued, I put my car into park and review the situation in front of me, because you never know when you are going to get behind one of those fools who has apparently never been in a drive-thru before.
+Once queued in the single-file row, I put my car into park and review the situation in front of me, because you never know when you are going to get behind one of those fools who has apparently never been in a drive-thru before.
 (These are the same people who can’t use a drive-up ATM, either, whacking on all the wrong buttons until the machine explodes.)

 The driver of the car directly in front of me is apparently flossing, or doing some similar activity that requires her to be shoving her fingers into her mouth.
-I choose not to dwell on her personal choices, and focus my attention on the next driver up, who is in the prime ordering location in front of the giant menu board.
+I choose not to dwell on her personal choices, and focus my attention on the next driver up, who is in the prime ordering location in front of the giant, brightly-lit menu board.
 This woman is staring blankly at said board, her eyes glazing over, and not saying a word.
 The intercom is silent as well.
 We have absolutely nothing going on.
 Tumbleweeds are blowing past and crops are rotting.

 Great.
 The sloth people got here before me.